- Westonka Public Schools

 -

 Certain illnesses may cause prolonged absences from school.
 If that happens, we need a doctor’s note stating the reason your child cannot attend school and the anticipated length of time your child will not be in school.
-(This does not apply to students/staff who are asked by public health officials to self-quarantine due to potential exposure to COVID-19.
-Those indivuduals are asked to self-report to schools any restrictions so that we may work with you on next steps.)

 If your child has an injury that affects his/her participation in Physical Education class, a doctor’s note is needed including the date of return to P.E.
 The note should state the nature of the injury, what activities are to be avoided and which activities your child can safely do.
 This will facilitate an easier transition to an alternative activity.
 If an alternative activity cannot be done, extra credit make up will be required once the injury has healed and full participation is allowed.